webfactory/WebfactoryIcuTranslationBundle/README.md

 Depending on the actual number the correct translation is selected.
 The *#* in the last translation will be substituted by the value of "number_of_participants".

-Please refer to <Resources/doc/index.rst> for more details about the formatting options.
+Please refer to [advanced documentation](Resources/doc/index.rst) for more details about the formatting options.